master-coder-ayush/airbnb-clone/README.md

 This website is deployed at Netlify.
-Checkut the demo at : https://shiny-torrone-466a01.netlify.app/
+Checkout the demo at : https://shiny-torrone-466a01.netlify.app/